CR96/drug-discovery/README.md

 6. Obtain 3D ligand structure files in `.PDBQT` format for screening from a database such as [ZINC.](https://zinc15.docking.org) Place these in the `ligands` directory.
 NitroAIR ([CID: 135398647](https://pubchem.ncbi.nlm.nih.gov/compound/135398647)), a ligand which forms a known complex with N5-CAIR mutase, is included in the `ligands` directory as an example.
 Two shell scripts, `zinc15_download.sh` and `mirror_download.sh` are included to automate downloading catalogs from zinc15.docking.org and files.docking.org respectively.

+7. Run `arrange_ligands.sh ##` to split ligand files into a specified number of subdirectories optimized for parallel processing (for example, `arrange_ligands.sh 100` will organize ligands into 100 subdirectories).

-7. Run `prepare_ligands.sh` to automatically convert downloaded ligands into .PDBQT format and prepare files for docking.
+7. Run `convert_ligands.sh` to automatically convert downloaded ligands into .PDBQT format and prepare files for docking.
 AutoDock Vina and Open Babel must be installed prior to running this script.
-Files will be split into subdirectories optimized for parallel processing.

 8. Modify `run_local.sh` (or `run_parallel.sh` if using a PBS-based HPC cluster) to reference the correct configuration file for your target receptor protein.
 Execute the script.
 Be aware that screening a large number of compounds will take a long time.
 When run locally, a log file containing binding energies for each complex will be generated in `log`.
 When run on an HPC cluster, PBS will generate log files automatically.